FrankHassanabad/Oauth2orizeRecipes/README.md

 npm install
 node app.js
 ```
-Now go here for more on how to use the REST endpoints
+Then go here for more on how to use the REST endpoints
 https://github.com/FrankHassanabad/Oauth2orizeRecipes/wiki/OAuth2orize-Authorization-Server-Tests

 # Features Of The Authorization Server